OrdinaryMagician/ibuki_m/README.md

 Having miraculously come out unscathed from the **White Scar**, the **Garrett Gunners Group** celebrated with the creation of this .50 OMG over-under hunting rifle, popular among wastelanders at the time, and more popular nowadays among survivors of the demonic invasion of 2148, for its ability to *"erase"* beastly Hell nobles.

-Holding the utility key will switch to two-shot mode, for when you truly want something erased.

 #### .50 Oh My God *[Shells, Ethereal Arrows]*

 *"I don't think these really are that OMG-worthy, I've seen bigger."*